Learn About Our Work at Lutheran Services

-The Crosswhites started the adoption process in December 2013.
-At the DFACS office, they were told by the case manager “we are not accepting applications for adoption at this time,” and their hearts were broken.
-But then the case manager referred them to Lutheran Services of Georgia.
+When the Crosswhites started the adoption process, they were told by the case manager at the DFCS office “we are not accepting applications for adoption at this time,” and their hearts were broken.
+But then the case manager referred them

-By September 2014, the Crosswhites had begun taking classes with LSG, had completed their home study, and were approved by the state and LSG to be matched with a child.
+Soon after, the Crosswhites began taking classes with LSG, completed their home study, and were approved by the state and LSG to be matched with a child.

 When they received a phone call from their case manager about a possible match, they were in tears.
-As soon as the Crosswhites read the children’s file, they knew they were meant to be a family, and they met the children for the very first time on December 5, 2014.
-From that first meeting, the soon-to-be parents immediately wanted to take the children home and keep them safe because they already felt as though they were family.
-The children were officially placed with their new family on January 12, 2014, and the adoption was finalized July 7, 2015.
+As soon as the Crosswhites read the children’s file, they knew they were meant to be a family.
+From the day the Crosswhites first met their children, they immediately wanted to take them home and keep them safe because they already felt as though they were family.
+The children were placed with their new family and six months later the adoption was finalized.
 Read Mrs. Crosswhite’s telling of her family’s story here.

 After Rome case managers placed Matthew in a LSG foster home, he was immediately enrolled in school.
-With lots of time and attention from his new foster family, Matthew began speaking and was fully potty trained by the time he was adopted by his forever family in December of 2013.
+With lots of time and attention from his new foster family, Matthew began speaking and was fully potty trained by the time he was adopted by his forever family.